-Chinese people are the various individuals or groups of people associated with China (or Greater China).
+Chinese people are various individuals or groups of people associated with China (or Greater China).

 - They are the largest nationality in the world.
-Since the earliest historical times, they have lived, multiplied and labored in this land.
+Since the earliest historical times, they have lived, multiplied and laboured in this land.

 - The advanced agriculture and manufacture, as well as the Four Great Inventions, have impressed and shocked the world.

-- Around 92 percent of the population in China is made up of ethnic Han Chinese.
+- Around 92% of the population in China is made up of ethnic Han Chinese.

-- The remaining 8 percent consists of minority nationalities, such as Tibetans and Mongols.
+- The remaining 8% consists of minority nationalities, such as Tibetans and Mongols.